 By employing salesmen to travel throughout the Midwest, Jung was able to build a customer base for his brands that, to paraphrase a contemporary account, “broadly radiated.”
 Not only was he selling liquor in Wisconsin but also in Illinois, Minnesota, and Michigan.
 To keep saloons and retail outlets coming back for their products, most liquor wholesalers featured giveaways to favored customers.
 Jung was no exception.
 As noted earlier, he loved shot glasses and gave away a wide variety.

 The most elaborate was one of four extant shot glasses advertising Mountain King rye.
-Although it is not marked, this shot glass has been identified by experts as the work of George Troug, an Italian-born artist in glass who found his way to Cumberland, Maryland, and its thriving glass industry. in 1892 he opened the Maryland Glass Etching Works where he produced the premier images found on many American shot glasses.
-Jung, with his passion for shots, sought out Troug’s artistry Although the evidence is not so strong, Troug also may have produced the etched surface of the second Mountain King shot glass shown here.
+Although it is not marked, this shot glass, shown top right, has been identified by experts as the work of George Troug, an Italian-born artist in glass who found his way to Cumberland, Maryland, and its thriving glass industry. in 1892 he opened the Maryland Glass Etching Works where he produced the premier images found on many American shot glasses.
+Jung, with his passion for shots, sought out Troug’s artistry

 Jung’s success did not go unnoticed in the Milwaukee business community.
 An 1896 publication called “Milwaukee: Half Century of Progress,” featured the firm and its founder with a laudatory article.
 It credited Jung with building public trust of liquors by selling pure and unadulterated products.
 It also noted that Simon was a prominent member of the Milwaukee Manufacturers and Merchants Association and an adherent of the Independent Order of Odd Fellows, a fraternal organization.